Target species

 Special precautions for use

-Special precautions for use in animals
+Special precautions for safe use in the target species:

-Use of the product should be based on susceptibility testing of the bacteria isolated from the animal.
+Use of the veterinary medicinal product should be based on susceptibility testing of the bacteria isolated from the animal.
 If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of target bacteria.

 Inappropriate use of the veterinary medicinal product may increase the prevalence of bacteria resistant to tiamulin.

-Special precautions for the person administering the veterinary medicinal product to animals
+Special precautions for the person administering the veterinary medicinal product to animals:

 In case of accidental eye contact, rinse the eyes thoroughly with clean running water immediately.
-Seek medical advice if irritation persists.
+Seek medical advice if irritation persists and show the package leaflet or the label to the physician.

+Contaminated clothing should be removed and any splashes on to the skin should be washed off immediately.
+Wash hands after use.
 Accidental ingestion should be avoided.
-In case of accidental ingestion, seek medical advice immediately and show the package leaflet or label to the physician.
+In case of accidental ingestion, seek medical advice immediately and show the package leaflet or the label to the physician.

-Adverse reactions
+Adverse events

 Use during pregnancy, lactation or lay